 - In Ib "The Liar's Room" has several painting that try and lead Ib astray, except for one that tells her the truth.
 The other paintings murder him while Ib is in the other room.

 - In World of Warcraft, this happens to the Horde.
 Garrosh, having alienated the rest of the Horde to the point at which the Darkspear Trolls start a rebellion against him, and the other member races join them, essentially calls his mainly Orcish side of the Horde the "True Horde".
 During the final confrontation, he accuses Thrall of no longer being an orc for wanting to make alliances rather than take the world for his people.
 Despite his rhetoric, his army is not entirely orcish, as one might expect.
 He works with a large cadre of goblins (dwindling due to his Bad Boss tendencies, but still quite high in numbers) who are emphatically Only in It for the Money.
 Despite the fact that he loathes the money-grubbing goblins and their tiresome independence, he relies heavily on their services and has made one his second-in-command solely due to their marvelous talent for weapon design.

-- In Goblins, Duv declares Dies Horribly and Saves a Fox traitors to goblinkind when they refuse to submit to her goals of goblin supremacy.
+- Duv declares Dies-Horribly and Saves-a-Fox traitors to goblinkind when they refuse to submit to her goals of goblin supremacy.

 - Phase of the Whateley Universe gets it going and coming.
 He was a scion of the mutant-hating Goodkind empire, until he manifested as a mutant.
 His family sees him as a traitor to their cause.
 Now he's at Whateley Academy, surrounded by most of the teenaged mutants on the planet.
 Lots of them know he's a Goodkind and treat him as a traitor to mutant-dom.